-Shares that we may issue in the future in connection with certain capital-raising transactions and shares available for future issuance upon conversion and exercise of convertible notes, warrants and options could dilute our shareholders, including the investors in this offering, and depress the market price of our common stock.
+Shares that we may issue in the future in connection with certain capital-raising transactions and shares available for future issuance upon exercise of warrants and options could dilute our shareholders, including the investors in this offering, and depress the market price of our common stock.

-We have filed a shelf registration statement on Form S-3, which was declared effective on February 12, 2009 in connection with a sale from time to time of common stock, preferred stock or warrants or any combination of those securities, either individually or in units, in one or more offerings for up to \$50,000,000 (inclusive of the gross proceeds from this offering, and our July 2010, April 2010 and March 2009 registered offerings).
-Assuming this offering is consummated, we expect to file a new universal shelf registration statement in the future.
+We have filed a shelf registration statement on Form S-3, which was declared effective on February 12, 2009 in connection with a sale from time to time of common stock, preferred stock or warrants or any combination of those securities, either individually or in units, in one or more offerings for up to \$50,000,000 (inclusive of the gross proceeds from this offering and our November 2010, July 2010, April 2010 and March 2009 registered offerings, and subject to a one-time increase).
+We expect to file a new universal shelf registration statement in the near future.
 Raising capital in this or other manners may depress the market price of our stock, and any such financing(s) will dilute our existing shareholders.

-In addition, as of September 30, 2010 we had outstanding options to purchase approximately 4.3 million shares of common stock.
+In addition, as of March 31, 2011 we had outstanding options to purchase approximately 5.2 million shares of common stock (not including restricted shares).
 Additional shares are reserved for issuance under our 2007 Long-Term Incentive Compensation Plan.
 Our stock options are generally exercisable for ten years, with a significant portion exercisable either immediately or beginning one year after the date of the grant.